slyvier/hotel-data-analysis/README.md

 7. How many bookings were cancelled?
 8. Which month has the highest number of cancellations?

-hope you entertained and learn something.
+I include the dataset in this project, feel free to manipulate the data yourself ! hope you entertained and learn something.
 Thank You.